-If you live in Florida, you have various insurance options available to you through Medicare, including Original Medicare, Part A and Part B, which together cover hospital and medical insurance.
-Depending on the county in which you reside, you may also have access to private Medicare options, including prescription drug coverage.
+If you’re a Medicare beneficiary in Florida, you may have various insurance options available to you through Medicare.
+The federal fee-for-service program is called Original Medicare, Part A and Part B, which together cover hospital and medical insurance.
+Various Medicare plan options may be available where you live, including prescription drug coverage.

 You’re eligible for Original Medicare, Part A and Part B, if you’re a U.S. citizen or permanent legal resident of five continuous years or longer, and any of the following is true: